Birthday 26 Extravaganza – New Orleans

 - Latitudes: This restaurant is something special and was our one splurge meal.
-Alec made this reservation for my birthday and kept it a secret until our dinner reservation and I was totally shocked!
+Alec made this reservation for my birthday and kept it a secret until our dinner reservation.
+When I realized where we were going, I was totally shocked!
 You first have to take a short 8-minute boat ride to a nearby island.
-Once you get off you step foot onto the cutest island that we did not want to leave.
-The food, service and atmosphere was perfect.
+Once you step off the small boat, you step foot onto the cutest island that we did not want to leave…like ever.
+The food, service, and atmosphere were absolutely perfect.
 Alec wanted so badly to have our reservation for sunset but couldn’t.
 If you can plan ahead make a reservation around sunset!

 That is our whole trip to Key West!
 This was, hands down the best way to celebrate my 25th birthday!
 And you can make Key West whatever you want.
 If you want it to be adventurous with a lot of outdoor activities, you can do it!
 If you want to have a relaxing vacation, then this place is perfect as well!
 All I know is you won’t want to leave and then proceed to look up real estate like us, then reluctantly head home.

 A Simple Wildflower